Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

-This implies that the minimum energy requirement per input bit over all boolean functions increases with number of input bits for any $\delta \in (0,\frac{1}{2})$ and $k=O(1)$.

-This is in sharp contrast with traditional circuits with noiseless gates.
-In that case there are various $n$-input functions that can be realized using $O(n)$ gates.
+This contrasts sharply with circuits of noiseless gates, where there are many $n$-input functions that can be realized using $O(n)$ gates.
 As each gate requires only a constant amount of energy for its perfect operation, the total energy consumption is $O(n)$ for these circuits.
 Hence, as devices and gates become unreliable there is a price to be paid in terms of the energy per input bit.

 Next, we build a more quantitative understanding of the scaling of energy per input bit by considering a few relevant classes of energy-failure dependence functions $\chi$.